AqwamCreates/DataPredict/docs/API/Others/DistributedLearning.md

 # [API Reference](../../API.md) - [Others](../Others.md) - DistributedLearning

 DistributedLearning is a base class for distributed learning.
-The individual child model will calculate their own model parameters and these will create a new main model parameters using average.
+The individual child models will calculate their own model parameters and these will create a new main model parameters using average.

 ## Notes: